Planning a road trip? Consider taking a few apps along for the ride:

 - iExit – Searching for a place to stop?
 Using your location, iExit tells you what’s available at upcoming highway exits.
 If there’s somewhere you prefer to stop, mark it as your favorite, and iExit will tell you when you’re close.

-- Foodspotting – Find food you’ll love wherever you are.
+- Urbanspoon – Find food you’ll love wherever you are.
 Search by name or cuisine, and see pictures of food from the restaurants you’re considering.

-- TV Food Maps – Find food that’s famous.
-TV Food Maps shows you more than 4,000 restaurants that have appeared on more than 30 specialty TV shows.
+- Food Maps – Find food that’s famous.
+Food Maps shows you more than 4,000 restaurants that have appeared on more than 30 specialty TV shows.

 - Gas Buddy – See a list of all gas stations near you, and compare the price for the gas you need.